eugenebolshakov/taknado/CV.md

 ## Background

-I'm originally from Russia, but have been living in the UK since 2012 and I have an Indefinite Leave to Remain, which allows me to live and work in the UK without any restrictions.
+I'm originally from Russia, but have been living in the UK since 2012 and have dual citizenship: British and Russian.
 I currently live in Letchworth Garden City, Hertfordshire.